 The goal of this document is to define the process for an efficient and timely organization of the work required for the successful commissioning of the Vera C. Rubin Observatory.
 This process includes defining the current SIT-Com priorities along with their coordination both at the SIT-Com and Project level.
-The global prioritization of activities is defined by three primary use-cases: (i) the level 2 and level 3 milestones described in P6, (ii) planned work not linked to a milestone (including the managerial work from the SIT-Com leadership team (SCLT)), and (iii) unplanned emergent issues.
+The global prioritization of activities is defined by three primary use-cases: (i) the level 2 and level 3 milestones described in P6, (ii) planned work not linked to a milesone (including the managerial work from the SIT-Com leadership team (SCLT)), and (iii) unplanned emergent issues.

 This document first lays down the different use cases along with their appropriate processes and the prioritization strategy.
-From these uses cases, we defined the requirements for a Jira-based workflow that will satisfy our needs, including ticket status, ticket types, the review process, and a dashboard.
+From these uses cases, we defined the requirements on the Jira tool that will satisfy our needs, including work flow, ticket types, review process, dashboard.
 Finally, we describe how this Jira project interfaces with the other existing projects.